Cubas Intl Sports Convention Opens In Havana - UrduPoint

 Cuba's Int'l Sports Convention Opens In Havana

-HAVANA, (UrduPoint / Pakistan Point News - 21st Jun, 2023 ) :Cuba's international sports convention, UNAFID 2023, opened on Tuesday in the capital Havana.
+HAVANA, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ) ::Cuba's international sports convention, UNAFID 2023, opened on Wednesday in the capital Havana.

 Organized by the Manuel Fajardo University of Sciences of Physical Culture and Sport, the event brings together 300 experts, athletes and university students from 18 countries and regions.